Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 - On the Record (documentary about allegations of sexual abuse against Russell Simmons) – released on Crave on September 19, 2020

-- Superintelligence (comedy starring Melissa McCarthy) – scheduled to be released November 26, 2020
+- Superintelligence (comedy starring Melissa McCarthy) – released November 26, 2020

 - Unpregnant (road movie starring Haley Lu Richardson and Barbie Ferreira) – released September 10, 2020